How to Start Working Out After Sclerotherapy

 This is why the single most important factor is the personalized advice you receive from your doctor.
 Your board-certified specialist understands your specific health profile and the details of your procedure.
 They will provide you with clear instructions tailored just for you, giving you the safest and most effective path back to your active lifestyle.

-How to Ease Back Into Your Fitness Routine
+How to Safely Ease Back Into Your Workouts

 When you get the green light from your doctor to add more variety to your workouts, the best approach is to start slow.
 Begin with low-impact activities that are gentle on your legs.
 Walking is your best friend, but you might also consider light cycling or swimming once any injection sites have fully healed.